express-vue/express-vue/README.md

 var app = express();
 app.set('views', __dirname + '/app/views');
-app.set('vue', {
+//Optional if you want to specify the components directory seperate to your views, and/or specify a custom layout. app.set('vue', {
     //ComponentsDir is optional if you are storing your components in a different directory than your views
     componentsDir: __dirname + '/components',